1Introduction to the Young Professionals work permit

 The Young Professionals work permit is one of the three International Experience Canada (IEC) work permits.
-It is available to 18-30 or 18-35 year-old citizens from 24 countries who have a job offer in Canada.
-This job offer must be related to your studies or work field.
+It is available to 18-30 or 18-35 year-old citizens from more than 20 countries who have a job offer in Canada.
+This job offer must be related to your field of work or study.
 Depending on your country of citizenship, you could work in Canada for up to 12, 18 or 24 months.

 If you’re just discovering the Young Professionals work permit, read on for a complete overview.